PyJaipur/100DaysOfCode/arnabsinha99/README.md

 I currently work in the following languages:

 * Python for Data Science , ML and AI
-* HTML and CSS for backend
+* HTML and CSS for frontend
 * C++14 for competitive programming

 I have slight experience in Bootstrap 4 framework also.